TarunDamarasingiTMT/onlineshoppingmart/ReadMe.md

 if we entered wrong input as promo code, we will get error message as invalid promo code

 CheckOut of Cart
+In checkout process we have to enter userId, then the items of cart presented cart were goes under checkout process, again there will be promo code applied based on user interest later, we will get total cost of items in cart & cart will cleared, later data posted to order history.
 (clearing the Items in cart)

 Order History